-Curcumin is the biological active constituent of turmeric spice.
+Curcumin has many health benefits and is the biological active constituent of turmeric spice.
 It has potent anti-inflammatory and antioxidant properties that are found beneficial in preventing and reversing neurodegenerative disorders such as Alzheimer’s disease, depression, epilepsy, cancer, diabetic neuropathy and other related problems.

 Curcumin molecule also provides neuroprotective benefits by penetrating the blood-brain barrier, effectively.
 In animal studies, besides enhancing nerve growth in the frontal cortex and hippocampus areas of the brain, curcumin has inhibited reactive astrocyte expression and thus, prevented cell death in these areas.

 Depression is a neurological disorder, where due to imbalance of neurotransmitters (brain chemicals) person suffers from irritable mood, significant weight loss or gain, decreased interest in pleasurable activities, insomnia or hypersomnia, psychomotor agitation or retardation, fatigue or loss of energy, feeling of worthlessness or excessive guilt, decreased concentrating power and increase in suicidal tendencies.

 Various factors like hormonal imbalance, genetic changes, difficult life situations and other medical problems such as diabetes, cardiovascular diseases or stroke; make people prone to depression.
 Though, anti-depressant drugs are available but have various side-effects, so there is an urgent need of effective natural remedies for depression.

 Curcumin May Influence Physiological Mechanisms